Practical Aspects of Computer-Related Crime and Digital Forensics

 Read, Review, Watch and Listen

-1. Read the Law Enforcement Cyber Center’s Digital Search Warrants – International Association Chiefs of Police (IACP).
+1. Read the Law Enforcement Cyber Center’s Search Warrants for Digital Devices – International Association Chiefs of Police (IACP).

 2. Read Fraud in Forensics: Five Cases of Abuse and Evidence Mishandling (Forensics Colleges – Forensic Education Blog, 2022)